Australian Age of Dinosaurs

-This project is located on top of a remote mesa in far north Queensland in outback Australia.
+The Australian Age of Dinosaurs Museum is located on top of a remote mesa in outback far north Queensland.

-It was created as a visitor centre for people to witness first-hand one of the world’s most significant and cohesive dinosaur collections and it is remarkable for two reasons.
+Created as a visitor centre, the project aims to allow visitors to witness one of the world’s most significant and cohesive dinosaur collections.

-The first is its gestation.
 Twelve years ago, a cattle grazier David Elliott accidentally stumbled on 100 million year old dinosaur fossils while mustering cattle.
-Since then, he has become Australia’s leading palaeontologist who has engaged Winton’s whole community in the excavating, assembly and conservation of large dinosaurs.
+Since then, he has become Australia’s leading palaeontologist who has engaged Winton’s community in the excavating, assembly and conservation of large dinosaurs.
 Through these operations, Winton’s fragile farming economy has been transformed.

-The second is its making.
-So enthralled were we by the phenomenon, we agreed to design it pro-bono, with the Elliott family and community to build it.
-They asked only that the Centre captures the essence of the ancient landscape and entices visitation by its forms and spaces.
+The COX team were enthralled by both the project and phenomenon, and agreed to design the museum pro-bono – with the Elliott family and community to build it.
+The driving force for the Centre was to capture the essence of the ancient landscape and for it to entice visitation with interesting forms and spaces.

 The building is designed to unfold from the mesa, tapering back down to it.
 It is composed of only two materials – multiple large interlocking precast concrete panels imbued with the texture and colour of the red earth, and hand-made perforated iron screens.